davidglezz/AvsVCEh264/README.md

 You can use configuration files located in configs folder or create your own.
 If you have questions about settings values you can read and take as an example default_explained.ini configuration file.

-## Limitations
+## Requirements & Limitations
 ### Software
 - The OpenVideo library is currently supported only on Windows 7 (maybe Vista).
 - Lastest version of AviSynth.
 Download from [http://avisynth.nl/](http://avisynth.nl/ "official website").
 - Catalyst driver release 12.8+.

 ### Hardware
-TrinityAPU, Radeon HD 7000 Series (Tahiti XT, CapeVerde) or newer GPU.
+- TrinityAPU, Radeon HD 7000 Series (Tahiti XT, CapeVerde) or newer GPU.
+- At least 1.5 GB of free ram.

 ##Build
 To build you need AMD APP SDK 2.7 or later and a compiler (Mingw, Microsoft Visual Studio 2008 or 2010)